The Perfect Weekend in St. Davids

 Head back up the hill and grab an ice cream from The Bench (even one for the dog!) before heading to St Justinians for an evening Puffin & Shearwater boat trip.
 You’ll have loads to talk about after just your first few hours, and getting round a table at Grain in St Davids for pizzas is the best way to share your stories.

-Why not start the day with breakfast at Oriel Y Parc Café?
-After filling up on a delectable breakfast that’s made from locally sourced produce, the best of Welsh farming, take a look round the gallery there.
+Start the day with breakfast at Pilgrim’s Cafe at the top of town.
+Fantastic local ingredients go into imaginative dishes here!
+After filling up on a delectable breakfast, take a look around the gallery there.
 It’s free!
-For more information, take a look at their website before you visit: www.orielyparc.co.uk
+For more information, take a look at their website before you visit.

+Next, take the Strumble Shuttle to Porthgain, and walk on the Pembrokeshire Coast Path to Abereiddy, taking in Traeth Llwyn with its famous steps and the majestic Blue Lagoon.
+Here you could even sign up for a coasteering session!
 You can’t come to St David’s without experiencing some white knuckle thrills only Coasteering can offer, especially as it was created right here in Pembrokeshire.
-It’s a terrific experience for the whole family, and experts TYF Cooasteering offer brilliant half day sessions at affordable rates.
-If that doesn’t appeal to you, how about taking in the scenery from the sea?
-We’d suggest hopping on a Thousand Islands boat trip that takes you around Ramsey.
+It’s a terrific experience for the whole family, and experts MUUK Adventure are based at Abereiddy and offer brilliant half-day sessions at affordable rates.

 Head back to Porthgain for lunch at The Shed, one of the best fish and chip restaurants in Pembrokeshire with a choice as to whether to eat in, or take out to the harbour wall to watch sleepy village life go by.

 When you arrive back in St Davids, pop into Menevia Spa for some pampering after your walk.
 Their massage/facial treatment with locally made products is a must!
 Once you’re feeling refreshed and rejuvenated, settle into the beer garden at the St Davids Cross Hotel for cocktails and delicious pub food.